Are These The 13 Best Tiny Croatia Villages And Towns?

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-There is so much to Croatia beyond the major tourist destinations.
-We suggest you add one of these tiny Croatia villages and towns to your list.
+There is so much more to Croatia than the major tourist destinations.
+We suggest you add one of these tiny villages and towns to your list.

 There is so much to Croatia beyond the major tourist destinations.
 From the majestic City Walls of Dubrovnik to the coastal towns of Istria, the stunning waterfalls of Plitvice National Park, and the historic heart of Split, Croatia’s star attractions are well-known.
 Of course, those popular places are popular for a reason.

 However, we strongly encourage you to get off the beaten path and visit some of the smaller places in this fascinating country.
-Below, you will find an overview of tiny Croatian villages and Towns—sometimes impossibly small—that you should consider putting on your itinerary.
+Below, you will find an overview of tiny Croatian villages and Towns—sometimes impossibly small—that you should consider adding to your itinerary.

 Conscious travelers shouldn’t limit themselves to the star attractions.
 These less-explored, untouched, tiny places offer the most memorable experiences.
 They offer a different view of life in Croatia, and visitors can experience a more authentic lifestyle often undisturbed by tourism.
 A comprehensive perspective of any country, especially a historical place like Croatia, consists of all types of landscapes, every kind of urban environment, and as many human interactions as possible.